Frequently Asked Questions

 Yes!
 Students usually declare majors within their first two years at SCU.
 After declaring a major, students are still able to change majors within the same school or college.
 Switching majors within the same school or college (Arts and Sciences, Engineering, Business) is a simple process.
 In addition, switching into the College of Arts and Sciences from Engineering or Business is also a relatively simple process.
 Switching into the School of Engineering or the Leavey School of Business, though, requires an internal transfer process that is more complex and competitive because of the limited number of spots in these schools.
 We recommend that applicants who are leaning towards Business or Engineering should apply directly into the respective school.

 Who teaches the classes at SCU?

-All courses at SCU are taught 100% by professors.
-Some classes may have teacher's assistants who assist the professor with study sessions or labs, but the course will always be lead by a professor.
-At Santa Clara, we have a student to faculty ration of 11:1, so students have ample opportunity to interact with and get to know their professors.
+100% of courses at SCU are taught by professors.
+Some classes may have teacher's assistants who assist the professor with study sessions or labs, but the course will always be led by a professor.
+At Santa Clara, we have a student to faculty ratio of 11:1, so students have ample opportunity to interact with and get to know their professors.
 All professors are required to have office hours at least twice per week, allowing students to ask questions and develop relationships with their professors.

 Does SCU offer study abroad?

 SCU offers a varying database of over 150 approved study abroad programs in 50+ countries, at any given time.
-Students can fulfill major, minor, core, and other graduation requirements, and use 100% of their SCU financial aid, while maintaining their enrollment status while studying abroad.
-Roughly 1/3 of SCU students study abroad, most commonly during the Fall Quarter of their Junior year.
-There are also numerous summer, and shorter-term abroad options, such as Global Fellows and Immersion trips.
+Students can fulfill major, minor, core, and other graduation requirements, and use 100% of their SCU financial aid while studying abroad.
+Roughly 25% of SCU students study abroad, most commonly during the fall quarter of their junior year.
+There are numerous other global (and domestic) engagement opportunities throughout the year, including Global Fellows and Ignatian Center immersion trips.
 Check out the SCU study abroad website for more information.